ABOUT THE WORK

 ABOUT THE ARTIST

-Oona Doherty lives and works in Belfast.
-Doherty is a dancer and choreographer.
-She has been performing dance theatre internationally since 2010 with companies such as TRASH (Netherlands), Abattoir Ferme (Belgium), Veronika Riz (Italy), Emma Martin/United Fall (Ireland), Enda Walsh and Landmark Productions (Ireland).
-Hard to be Soft: A Belfast Prayer was voted top UK dance show of 2019 by the Guardian.
-Hope Hunt & the Ascension into Lazarus is currently touring the world, Lady Magma: The Birth of a Cult is currently touring in Europe.
+Oona Doherty (b.1986, London) lives and works in Belfast.
+Doherty is a dancer and choreographer and in 2021 she was awarded the La Biennale Di Venezia’s Silver Lion for dance and chosen as one of the seven choreographers for Big Pulse Dance Alliance.
+Doherty has been performing internationally since 2010 with companies such as TRASH (Netherlands), Abattoir Ferme (Belgium), Veronika Riz (Italy), Emma Martin/United Fall (Ireland), Enda Walsh and Landmark Productions (Ireland).
+Hard to be Soft a Belfast prayer was voted top UK dance show of 2019 by the Guardian.
+Lady Magma: The Birth of a Cult is currently touring in Europe.